open-wc/open-wc/.changeset/healthy-queens-prove.md

 '@open-wc/scoped-elements': major
 ---

-Add compatibility with lit-html 2 and lit-element 3.
+Adds compatibility for [lit](https://lit.dev/) with `lit-html v2` and `lit-element v3`.

+- This version does NOT work with lit-element v2 - please use Scoped Elements v1 for it
 - Uses a `CustomElementsRegistry` instance for each component class instead of for each component instance.
-In case you need to have a registry for each component instance, you must override the registry `get` and `set` methods to bind the registry to the component instance.
+In case you need to have a registry for each component instance, you must override the registry `get` and `set` methods to bind the registry to the component instance

   ```js
   /** @override */